Pence aide testifies in Trump impeachment inquiry, Bolton a no-show

 Members of the committees conducting the inquiry have said they want to see if Bolton will corroborate previous witnesses’ testimony that he was alarmed at Trump asking a foreign government to get involved in domestic politics.

-The House investigation is focused on a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate Biden, a leading Democratic rival at the November 2020 presidential election.
+The House’s investigation, which started with a complaint from a whistleblower, is focused on a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate Biden, a leading Democratic rival in the November 2020 presidential election.
 Williams was one of a handful of U.S. officials who listened in on the call.

 They are trying to determine whether Trump froze $391 million in U.S. security assistance for Ukraine to put pressure on Zelenskiy to conduct the investigation, misusing U.S. foreign policy for his personal gain.

-Three U.S. diplomats who expressed alarm about Trump’s dealings with Ukraine and have already testified in private will serve as star witnesses.
+Three U.S. diplomats who have already testified in private about their alarm about Trump’s dealings with Ukraine will serve as star witnesses next week.

 William Taylor, the top U.S. diplomat in Ukraine, and George Kent, another career diplomat with experience in the country, will testify on Nov.
 13. Marie Yovanovitch, who was abruptly pulled from her post as U.S. ambassador to Ukraine in May, will testify on Nov.
 15.

-Setting the stage for the public hearings, lawmakers have been making public transcripts of the closed-door depositions.
 Sources familiar with the investigation said Kent’s transcript would be made public on Thursday.

 If the Democratic-controlled House votes to impeach Trump, the Republican-controlled Senate would then hold a trial on whether to remove him from office.